Vive-bit/slave170/README.md

 - **WARNING**: There are no plausibility checks for if the requested pin exists, ... etc.

 ## Debugging
 - `#define DEBUG_MODE`: Enabled debugging, Serial baud 9600 will be used to transmit some logs.
-(Some controllers use the same Serial ports to communicate w the master!
-If uploading code fails, remove pin connection here!)
+(Some controllers use the same Serial ports to communicate w the module I use, If uploading code fails, remove pin connection of TX/RX!)